Skip to main content

 Free Classes and Education Opportunities for Seniors in New Jersey

 Bottom line: New Jersey does not have one statewide in-person “free college for seniors” program.
-The best no-cost starting points are the New Jersey GetSetUp portal for residents age 60 and older, your county Aging and Disability Resource Connection, and local public libraries.
-If you want college classes, read each campus rule carefully, because many New Jersey senior waivers cover tuition only and still leave fees, books, parking, or late-registration rules.
+The best no-cost starting points are GetSetUp for New Jersey residents age 60 and older, your county ADRC office, and local public libraries.
+For more state help beyond classes, see the New Jersey senior benefits guide.
+If you want college classes, read each campus rule carefully.
+Many senior waivers cover tuition only and may still leave fees, books, parking, or late-registration rules.

 Emergency help now

-- If you are age 60 or older, open New Jersey’s free GetSetUp classes right away for live online help with computers, smartphones, budgeting, and more.
+• If you are age 60 or older, use New Jersey’s free GetSetUp classes right away for live online help with computers, smartphones, budgeting, safety, wellness, and more.

-- If you need device help this week, use the New Jersey public library directory or call the New Jersey State Library at 609-278-2640 and ask which nearby branch offers beginner computer help.
+• If you need device help this week, use the public library directory or call the New Jersey State Library at 609-278-2640 and ask which nearby branch offers beginner computer help.

 Free classes and education opportunities for seniors in New Jersey

 Start with your county, not with a generic state list.
-As of April 7, 2026, New Jersey does not appear to run one single statewide office that enrolls older adults in all local classes.
-In practice, seniors usually find classes through four places: the Division of Aging Services and county aging offices, local public libraries, a specific college campus, or a town senior and community center.
+As of May 6, 2026, New Jersey does not appear to run one single statewide office that enrolls older adults in all local classes.
+In practice, seniors usually find classes through four places: the New Jersey Division of Aging Services and county aging offices, local public libraries, a specific college campus, or a town senior and community center.

 The biggest statewide free learning option is GetSetUp.
-The state says New Jersey residents age 60 and older can use it at no cost for more than 500 live classes on topics like computers, budgeting, mental fitness, and aging in place.
-Classes are offered day and night in English, Spanish, Hindi, and Mandarin.
+New Jersey residents age 60 and older can use it at no cost for live online classes.
+Topics include computers, smartphones, budgeting, fitness, mental fitness, safety, and aging in place.
+Classes are offered at many times and may include English, Spanish, Hindi, and Mandarin options.

 For in-person learning, local variation is the rule.
 A library class in Jersey City, a senior-center workshop in Ocean County, and a tuition waiver at Raritan Valley Community College all work differently.
-The U.S. Census estimated that 17.7% of New Jersey residents were age 65 or older in 2024, so finding practical, nearby options matters in every county.
+The Census QuickFacts page lists New Jersey at about 18.0% age 65 and older, so practical nearby options matter in every county.

 Quick facts